rchern/StackExchangeScripts/README.md

 ##SEAnswerWatcher

 **Warning: This script is not finished and may include defects / missing features.** Adds a 'answers' tab to the StackExchange SuperColliding Dropdown Menu.
 Answers and tag wikis can then be watched and the user be notified when new comments arrives, or when the answer is edited.
+This script is an experiment in exploring if userscripts could be made to integrate with the MultiCollider SuperDropdown.